huggingface/transformers/README.md

 ```

+### Serialization best-practices

-### Serialization best-practices: saving and re-loading a fine-tuned model (BERT, GPT, GPT-2 and Transformer-XL)
+This section explain how you can save and re-load a fine-tuned model (BERT, GPT, GPT-2 and Transformer-XL).
 There are three types of files you need to save to be able to reload a fine-tuned model:

 - the model it-self which should be saved following PyTorch serialization [best practices](https://pytorch.org/docs/stable/notes/serialization.html#best-practices),